mbalchanowski/RecRankAgg/README.md

 - Numba - https://numba.pydata.org/numba-doc/0.46.0/user/threading-layer.html#numba-threading-layer-setting-mech
 - Tensorflow - https://www.tensorflow.org/install/pip

+To run tensorflow with CUDA you will need:
 ```
 conda install -c conda-forge cudatoolkit=11.2 cudnn=8.1.0
 python3 -m pip install tensorflow
 ```

 ## Citation
-If you use RecRank in your scientific publication, please consider citing our paper:
+If you use RecRankAgg in your scientific publication, please consider citing our paper:

 ## License
-RecRank is an open-sourced software licensed under the [MIT license](LICENSE.md).
+RecRankAgg is an open-sourced software licensed under the [MIT license](LICENSE.md).

 ## References
 <a id="1">[1]</a>